 - White tea leaves, sachets, or bags

 - Teapot with filter, teacup, or your favorite mug with an infuser

 - 160℉-190℉ // Below boiling

-The exact temperature depends on the specific type of white tea (some white teas can be brewed a bit longer and with hotter water than green teas, but others are more delicate and should be treated like green tea)
+White Tea Water Temperature: The exact temperature depends on the specific type of white tea - some white teas can be brewed a bit longer and with hotter water than green teas, but others are more delicate and should be treated like green tea.

 STEP TWO: MEASURE THE TEA

-Pro Tip: Add tea leaves to an infuser that lets them open fully, or you can put them straight into the teapot and use a strainer when you're pouring a cup!
+Pro Tip: Add white tea leaves to a large infuser that lets them open fully, or you can put them straight into the teapot and use a strainer when you're pouring your cup!

 STEP THREE: STEEP THE TEA

 Pro Tip: Don't let your tea steep for too long!
-It's best to take the leaves/sachet/bag out when the time's up so you aren't left with a bitter cup.
+It's best to take the leaves, sachet, or tea bag out when the steeping time's up so you aren't left with a bitter cup.
 Taste your tea after the recommended steeping time and then decide if you’d like it to steep a little longer.